gaelforget/ClimateModels.jl/docs/src/index.md

 # ClimateModels.jl

 This package provides a uniform interface to climate models of varying complexity and completeness.
-Models that range from low dimensional to whole Earth System models are ran and/or analyzed via a simple interface laid out hereafter.
+Models that range from low dimensional to whole Earth System models can be run and/or analyzed via this framework.

-Three examples illustrate this framework which run models:
+`ClimateModels.jl` is also aimed at cloud computing workflows that often start from previous model output available over the internet.
+Version control support is provided via `Git.jl` to facilitate documentation and reproducibility.

+### Examples That Run Models

 - one stochastic path (0D)
 - a shallow water model (2D)
 - the MIT general circulation model (3D, Ocean, Atmosphere, etc)

-This package also means to support cloud computing workflows that commonly start from model output generated earlier, often by a third party, and available over internet.
+### Remote Access To Model Output

-The initial example which retrieves model output from the cloud:
+The initial example accesses CMIP6 model output from cloud storage, and computes time-mean maps + global-mean time series of temperature.

-- compute time-mean maps and time-series of temperature in CMIP6 models

 _Note: this package is still its early stage of development, such that breaking changes should be expected._